productivity

 Daily

-• Add new resources as needed
+• Add new snippets as needed

 • Quick organization check